dentarg/auth0-blog/_posts/2014-10-27-simplekeychain-a-keychain-library-with-ios-8-and-touchid-support.markdown

 - sso
 - shared
 - accesibility-options
-description: "A few weeks back we released the first version of our native iOS SDK to help you add authentication to your app.
-We needed a Keychain library that supported"
 ---

 A few weeks back we released **the first version of our native [iOS SDK](https://github.com/auth0/auth0.ios)** to help you add authentication to your app.

 We needed a **Keychain library** that supported the following features: